StatMiller/academic-kickstart/content/publication/HierSTEM/index.md

 publication: In *Submitted July 2019*
 publication_short: In *Submitted July 2019*

-abstract: Scanning transmission electron microscopy can directly image the atomic structure of materials.
-To resolve this structure, the material must be aligned along a direction such that columns of atoms are projected onto the image.
-The local relationships between the intensities and distances of these projected atom columns can inform our understanding of structure--property relationships to ultimately further improve the materials.
-Measurement error in the atom column locations can, however, introduce bias into parameter estimates.
-Here, we create a spatial Bayesian hierarchical model that treats the locations as parameters to account for measurement error, and lower the computational burden by approximating the likelihood using a non-contiguous block design around the atom columns.
-We conduct a simulation study and analyze real data to compare our model to standard spatial and non-spatial models.
-The results show our method corrects the bias in the parameter of interest, drastically improving upon the standard models.
+abstract: Scientists use imaging to identify objects of interest and infer properties of these objects.
+The locations of these objects are often measured with error, which when ignored leads to biased parameter estimates and inflated variance.
+Current measurement error methods require an estimate or knowledge of the measurement error variance to correct these estimates, which may not be available.
+Instead, we create a spatial Bayesian hierarchical model that treats the locations as parameters, it using the image itself to incorporate positional uncertainty.
+We lower the computational burden by approximating the likelihood using a non-contiguous block design around the object locations.
+We apply this model in a materials science setting to study the relationship between the chemistry and displacement of hundreds of atom columns in crystal structures directly imaged via scanning transmission electron microscopy.
+Greater knowledge of this relationship can lead to engineering materials with improved properties of interest.
+We find strong evidence of a negative relationship between atom column displacement and the intensity of neighboring atom columns, which is related to the local chemistry.
+A simulation study shows our method corrects the bias in the parameter of interest and drastically improves coverage in high noise scenarios compared to non-measurement error models.

 # Summary.
 An optional shortened abstract.
 summary: A new measurement error model for image data applied to learning about atomic-scale material properties.